sitBLR-Workshop/Q1-2026/exercises/ex4/README-AIL.md

 1. Click the refresh icon in the top right to refresh the view.
 <br>![](/exercises/ex4/images/ail04-6.png)

-2. Check if the status of the evaluation has change to running - indicating that the evaluation process has started.
+2. Check if the status of the evaluation has changed to running - indicating that the evaluation process has started.
 <br>![](/exercises/ex4/images/ail04-7.png)

 3. Periodically click the refresh icon to update the status of the evaluation run.
 Once the status has changed to `Completed` the evaluation is finished.